 Specifically, drugs in the schedule 1 list have a high potential for abuse.
 What makes them so bad is they have no practical medical use.
 People only take them with the intention of getting high.
 For example, some of the drugs that fall under this category include:

 Another downfall is these drugs aren’t regulated.
+As they are seen to have no medical value they are all produced in unregulated, potentially dangerous ways.
 Moreover, people have to buy them illegally from unknown sources.
 The problem is they have no understanding of the true consequences of drug use.

 Dealers often add other chemicals to the drugs to increase the amount of product they have to sell.
 Furthermore, the only purpose is to raise their profits.
 Because of that, however, many people suffer from problems such as heroin overdose.